MASBrasil/MonikaRPG-PTBR/README.md

 # MonikaRPG
 Gotten bored of the same old Pong, Hangman, Chess, and NOU?
 Here's an extra RPG minigame for you to play with your Monika!
+This is my first submod... hope you guys enjoy!

 ![screenshot0017](https://github.com/user-attachments/assets/b9bea606-6f11-48a2-abdf-98b64e4fad5c)

-### Version 1.0.1
+### Version 1.0.3

-This is my first submod... hope you guys enjoy!
+Bugfixes, tweaked some texts, adjusted some values.

 ## Features:
 - A fully playable text-based RPG incorporated into the 'Play' menu!